 Not surprisingly, the two countries, along with US industry, while willing to modernize NAFTA, are pushing back against the proposals of the Trump Administration that seek to restructure the trade agreement.

-***************** (Part II next week – Tensions as Canada and US renegotiate NAFTA)
+***************** (Read Part II – Tensions as Canada and US renegotiate NAFTA)